entropyxyz/sdk/README.md

 Signs a signature request hash.
 This method involves various steps including validator selection, transaction request formatting, and submission of these requests to validators for signing.
 It returns the signature from the first validator after validation.

+for a more detailed overview of signing read: [signing](https://github.com/entropyxyz/entropy-docs/blob/master/docs/08-Sign.md)

 #### Parameters